thin-edge/thin-edge.io/design/decisions/0004-entity-dregister-api.md

 tedge mqtt pub te/device/child01///req/deregister '{"children-only": true}'
 ```

+The request payload supports various filtering options as follows:
+* `children-only`
+* `services-only`
+* `child-type`

+...where an empty payload means deregister the target device as well as its linked entities.

 The `tedge-agent` handles these requests exactly as done by the `tedge deregister` command proposed above,
 by clearing all the retained messages associated with the target entities.
-The mappers react the same way as prosed in the previous solution.
+The mappers react the same way as proposed in the previous solution.

 The responsibility of issuing the clear messages is left with the agent instead of the mapper,
 which already has its own entity store, to prevent multiple mappers from doing the same simultaneously.